 - Increased redness or drainage around your incision

 - Increased pain or new pain

-- Constipation that does not get better in 2 to 3 days
+- Constipation that doesn’t get better in 2 to 3 days

 - Nausea or vomiting